 Michael Chorost, Ph.d and author of the World Wide Mind, says that the reason this game is so addicting is because it is a “terrific manipulator of the brains dopamine system, because of how simple, rewarding and funny it is.”
 You really want to know what is going to happen after you pull that little slingshot back, so you keep doing it over and over.

 You may be saying to us, “Don’t hate on Angry Birds!
-So is there some sort of problem with that, Zach and Jody?
 I love that game!!”

 The answer is NO!
 There is nothing wrong with playing you some Angry Birds, as long as it doesn’t cost you your business, your family life or cause your priorities to get out of whack.
 Unfortunately, many of us are addicted to something that is not benefiting our business or lives, and you only have so many minutes in every day, actually there is precisely 1,440 of them.

-When you really get down to it, all you have is time and what we choose to do with is going to determine the success or failure of the different areas of our lives.
+When you really get down to it, THE most scarce thing in your life is TIME, and what we choose to do with is going to determine the success or failure of the different areas of our lives.
 If you were to ask yourself right now, “what are the top 5 most important things I want MY life to be about ?”
 What would those things be?
 Would they be the things that you are doing right now day in and day out, or are there some “Angry Birds” getting in the way of you succeeding like you know you should be??

 The top 5 important things to us are written in our mission statement that hangs on the wall in our office as a reminder of what we want our LIFE to be about: